 Our study also documented that social factors such as language barriers, precarious immigration status, social isolation, lack of familiarity with food items available in grocery stores or foodbanks, and stigma associated with foodbank use also play a key role in creating or worsening food insecurity among low-income people who are immigrants and/or from racialized backgrounds.
 We found food insecurity is having damaging impacts on health including direct physiological health impacts (such as feeling weak, losing or gaining weight), mental health impacts (not being unable to concentrate, being constantly stressed, anxious and worried about feeding themselves and their families), as well as impacts on chronic health, specifically diabetes.

-We are using study findings to develop/improve community food programs at Access Alliance (e.g. community garden program, food box program, emergency food cabinet program) and to sharpen our policy/system advocacy strategies.
-We have also developed a plain language food programs guide for low-income families.
+We use study findings to develop/improve community food programs at Access Alliance (e.g. community garden program, food box program, emergency food cabinet program) and to sharpen our policy/system advocacy strategies.
+To learn more, visit Access Alliance’s Food Insecurity web page.